ethcatherders/PM/All Ethereum Cat Herder Meetings/Meeting 7.md

 - Tim: EIP be conditional on the audit?
 If it passes then implement.
 If it is fails then pull the EIP.
 - Lane: Time wise we can propose this.
 All Core Devs would need to make this decision.

-ACTION: Tim Beiko: Add comment to the All Core Devs Agenda.
+ACTION: Tim Beiko: Add comment to the All Core Devs Agenda regarding tentatively adding the ProgPoW EIP into Instanbul pending audit.
 Lane to assist with making it an agenda item.

 ## 3. Hardfork Coordination
 - Brett: ECH is looking to get the wheel moving for Hard Fork Coordination and in this regard there will be a meeting on the 13 March 2018 to discuss the Hard Fork Coordination.
 This is not a public call but is more to assist with the Ethereum Cat Herders to get their head around the requirements of the task.